New Year Bumper Sale @ Rs. 1 X

 Is it safe?

-Creo 100 Tablet is safe but it is important to consult a doctor before taking it.
+Yes, Creo 100 Tablet is safe but you must consult your doctor before taking it.

 Is it able to treat mental disorders?